stuartshay/MicroService/README.md

 ## Datasets

-The Core focus of the Datasets used in this project are focused around NYC Monuments, Landmarks and Points of Interest.
-The Datasets are relatively small in size and versioned with the source code in this project.
+The primary focus of the datasets used in this project revolves around NYC Monuments, Landmarks, and Points of Interest.
+These datasets are relatively small in size and are versioned together with the source code in this project

 - [Shape Files](/files) - NYC Open Data Datasets Shape Files